aishu2212/test-technical-assessments/README.md

 ## Project Structure

 ### 1. **Tests Directory**
 - **HomepageTest.kt**: Contains the UI tests for the homepage.
 These tests interact with the UI and verify that the page behaves as expected.
+Running these test cases should provide results as below:
 ![image](https://github.com/user-attachments/assets/8993a978-af23-4a58-9662-e9bd4a4cef69)

 [Test+Simulation+in+Android.webm](https://github.com/user-attachments/assets/447c812f-3467-47e7-b691-3894436dc87b)